February 21, 2019

 Thinking of adding Social Media to your marketing mix?
 Don't know where to start?
 Our Marketing Specialist Jane, helps your wrap your head around growing your business online.

-Low Cost of Acquisition
+1. Lower your Cost of Acquisition

 - In terms of advertising channels, it doesn’t get any more cost effective than choosing Social Media.
 Setting up a business page on Facebook, or creating an Instagram or Twitter account is absolutely free.
 Posting updates, and sharing company info is all available to you with a complementary account.
 Once you get into the flow of posting regularly, you may want to consider “boosting” a post.
 This is where you pay Facebook, Instagram etc. to have your post show up in new users' feeds, the advantage being, people who don’t already follow you or the hashtags you use, can find you.
 The cost of boosting a post is completely up to you and varies based on the amount of users you are targeting and the time-frame for which the ad is boosted.
 Either way you’re in control; you chose when, where and how much you want to spend on social ads.